Korean cuisine: Royal court cuisine

 Collectively known as gungjung eumsik during the pre-modern era, the foods of the royal palace were reflective of the opulent nature of the past rulers of the Korean peninsula.
 This nature is evidenced in examples as far back as the Silla kingdom, where a man-made lake (Anapji Lake, located in Gyeongju), was created with multiple pavilions and halls for the sole purpose of opulent banquets, and a spring fed channel, Poseokjeong, was created for the singular purpose of setting wine cups afloat while they wrote poems.

 Reflecting the regionalism of the kingdoms and bordering countries of the peninsula, the cuisine borrowed portions from each of these areas to exist as a showcase.
 The royalty would have the finest regional specialties and delicacies sent to them at the palace.
 Although there are records of banquets predating the Joseon period, the majority of these records mostly reflect the vast variety of foods, but do not mention the specific foods presented.
 The meals cooked for the royal family did not reflect the seasons, as the commoner's meals would have.
 Instead, their meals varied significantly day-to-day.
 Each of the eight provinces was represented each month in the royal palace by ingredients presented by their governors, which gave the cooks a wide assortment of ingredients to use for royal meals.

 Food was considered significant in the Joseon period.
-Official positions were created within the Six Ministries (Yukjo, 육조) that were charged with all matters related to procurement and consumption of food and drink for the royal court.
+Official positions were created within the Six Ministries (State Council, 육조) that were charged with all matters related to procurement and consumption of food and drink for the royal court.
 The Board of Personnel (Ijo, 이조) contained positions specific for attaining rice for the royal family.
 The Board of Rights (Yejo) were responsible for foods prepared for ancestor rites, attaining wines and other beverages, and medicinal foods.
 There were also hundreds of slaves and women who worked in the palace that had tasks such as making tofu, liquor, tea, and tteok (rice cakes).
 The women were the cooks to the royal palace and were of commoner or low-born families.
 These women would be split into specific skill sets or "bureau" such as the bureau of special foods (Saenggwa-bang, 생과방) or the bureau of cooking foods (Soju-bang, 소주방).
 These female cooks may have been assisted by male cooks from outside the palace during larger banquets when necessary.